It all starts when you see the first fleck of gold in the bottom of a pan: then you’re hooked – for life.

 In 1903, E.R.
 Delbridge, the superintendent of The Apollo Consolidated Gold Mining Company, requested an inspection and report on the mine.

-The resulting document describes in great detail, an access road, and other improvements such as the boarding house, office and cottages.
+The resulting document describes in great detail, an access road, and other improvements such as the boarding house and cottages that housed the employees.
 The dimensions of the shaft house and blacksmith shop are included.

 The mine’s workings are laid out to the foot as well as the geology, type, grade and quantity of ore.
 The reporter notes how the ore body pinches to an end near the fifth level then suggests a few specific courses of action to relocate it.

 I don’t know if Delbridge had the inspection done because the vein petered out but the company told him to close the mine when it did.
 He returned decades later, possibly to follow the recommendations of the report but he died before he could begin any work.

 Now my husband and I have those instructions in our hands.